The Workout Batman Deserves (and the one he needs right now)

 All told, he’s doing too much.
 Even for Batman.

 Of course, you do.
 I do, too.
-Hell, I should be out there Batmanning right now, not writing this article.
+Hell, I should be out there Batmanning in Gotham City right now, not writing this article.
 But I’m trying to help you, okay?
+The Joker can wait.

 Here’s the thing: Batman embodies possibility.
 We’re all drawn to him, in a certain morbid way.
 To use one of my favorites quotes from author Neal Stephenson, Batman makes us feel, “that under the right set of circumstances, [we] could be the baddest motherfucker alive.”